ChiWang/DmpSW/README.md

 ##  How to install DMPSW

-    Suppose you did not install DMPSW, which means "echo $DMPSWSYS" is blank.
+    Suppose you (or your administrator) did not install DMPSW, which means "echo $DMPSWSYS" is blank.
     If, already has "$DMPSWSYS", skip to the next section "re-install DMPSW"

 Installation

-    1.  run pre-install.sh, do:
+    1.  create dictionary, do:
-        bash pre-install.sh
+        ./pre-install.(c)sh

-    2.  install whole DMPSW,
+    2.  install whole DMPSW, do:
+        scons
-        execute "scons" at where the mother SConstruct file is(where has all packages) Then, DMPSW will ask you where to install it, the default prefix=./Install
+        Then, DMPSW will ask you where to install it, the default prefix=./Install

 Set Environment